 11 Cheap Monitors (Under $200) Ranked from Best to Worst

 Even if you own a laptop with a gorgeous display that you love working on, you can be more productive by connecting to another monitor (or preferably two or three).
 Whether it's for the home, office or mancave, you'll need at least one good monitor (maybe even a gaming monitor).
 Fortunately, you can get a good monitor for under $200, with some decent models costing less than $100.
-At those prices, you can even buy multiple displays without breaking the bank.
-To help you pick a cheap monitor, we've tested 11 different affordable screens and ranked them from best to worst.
+At those prices, you can even buy multiple displays without breaking the bank, or resorting to using an older laptop as a wireless display.

 What to expect for less than $200